 8. How much money did Anthony Burgess directly earn from the film?

 10. Was chapter 21 of the novel an addition to or a deletion from the original work?
-And which publisher requested the change?
+Which publisher requested the change?